Registering for VAT

 Once registered your business becomes responsible for charging and collecting the tax that VAT represents on behalf of HMRC.
 This is known as the "output tax".

-On the other hand the VAT that is charged to your business by its own suppliers of goods and services is known as the "input tax".
+On the other hand the VAT that is charged to your business by its suppliers of goods and services is known as the "input tax".
 Output VAT less input VAT represents the net amount of the tax that is payable.

-Every three months you are then required to pay HMRC the difference between the output and input tax.
-If however the input tax for goods and services you have purchased is greater than the output tax you have charged to your customers, you claim that difference back as a refund.
+Every three months you are then required to submit a VAT return and pay the tax to HMRC.
+If the input tax for goods and services you have purchased is greater than the output tax you have charged to your customers, you claim that difference back as a refund.

-The fact that any transaction including VAT has not yet been paid is irrelevant to the amount that falls due to HMRC at the end of each quarter.
+The fact that any transaction including VAT may not have been paid is irrelevant to the amount that falls due to HMRC at the end of each quarter.
 The tax is calculated solely from the amounts shown at the point of sale.
 Non-payment by your customers or by your business has no bearing on this.

 VAT returns and Payment Deadlines

 You are required to submit an online VAT return to HMRC to account for the VAT payable every three months.
 Both submission and payment must be made within one month and seven days following the end of each three month period.

 Note that not only is it an offence to fail to pay the VAT when it falls due (with cleared funds) it is also an offence to fail to submit a VAT return by then.

 Although input VAT can be set off against purchases of all goods and services, there is one notable exception in respect of company cars.